SuperBluestar/smart-contract_solidity/Readme.md

 1000000000000000000
 ```

-Now that we have some amount deposit in the smart contract, we can withdraw a specyfic amount:
+Now that we have some amount deposit in the smart contract, we can withdraw a specific amount:
 ```
 > test.withdraw(web3.toWei(0.5,"ether"))
 true